Back to Blog

 • Clear tools and debris from the frame for milestone shots -- you want to show clean progress, not a chaotic job site

-• Keep the camera at the same height and angle.
-Consistency between frames directly impacts the quality of the AI-generated transition.
+• Keep the camera at the same height and angle for consistent results

 Bid Presentations